 - require a self-contained program of special education separate from the mainstream;

 - cannot cope with the physical limitations of the buildings;

 - have a poor previous scholastic or behavioural record.

 ISH is a popular choice for families.
 If the number of students hoping to enrol exceeds our capacities, a waitlist will be created.
 Qualified applicants will generally be admitted from the waitlist in the order in which they applied to ISH.
 However, we also consider the individual needs of our prospective students.
 For example, non-German speaking students who would struggle in the local schools are given priority.

 There is nothing like “feeling out” a school to know whether it will be a good fit.
 We recommend that you first take a look at our virtual tour and then schedule a visit to our campus, during which you can meet our community members and get all of your questions answered.
-Our Admissions Officers, Karolin Mutzel (Early Childhood Centre) and Margaret Metzler (Junior School and Secondary School), will look after your visit.
+Our Admissions Officers, Karolin Mutzel (Early Childhood Centre & Junior School) and Margaret Metzler (Secondary School), will look after your visit.

 3. Pay Application fee